Building internal links is the single easiest and most evergreen SEO strategy there is.

 To ensure maximum indexation of your website, you should try to build deep links whenever possible.
 Building links to deeper pages will help Google or other search engines discover the pages and hopefully begin to send more organic traffic to them.

 5. Use Silos for Maximum Relevancy

 You should always structure your internal linking strategy to serve your users.
 However, this doesn’t mean you can’t create a structure that serves both the user and the search engines.
 To have the best of both worlds, you can use silo structures.
-In essence, a silo structure is a group pages with highly relevant content that link to one another.
+In essence, a silo structure is a group pages with highly relevant SEO content that link to one another.

 This creates a strong web of relevancy, which will boost each page’s visibility.

 I like to call this structure the relevancy bubble.

 In essence, you’re breaking down a “mother” or “hub” article into smaller more complex articles (micro topics).
 These articles will drive organic traffic because of long tail keyword visibility, but will also strengthen the original mother article.

 This might be obvious, but your internal links should always be DoFollow.
 The only time it’s appropriate to use the “NoFollow” tag on your site is when you’re using affiliate links or in your blog comment section.
 Even in circumstances when you’re trying to eliminate duplicate content, you should still only use the “noindex”, “follow” tags.

 Personally, I have all my links open up in a new window.
 I think it’s a poor user experience when you’re reading an article and you want to check out a link, but then lose your spot because the referenced resource didn’t open in a new window.